-I don’t know the exact cause, but the AstraLite (and presumably the NanoLite, too) floundered in consistently wet conditions.
-My quilt never came into direct contact with moisture (e.g. splatter, a dunking), but it was wetter than other bags: clients observed it during a mid-day “reset dry,” and it was very evident to me after the trips when I was drying my quilt and their demo bags.
+Due to low fabric breathability, the AstraLite flounders in wet conditions.
+The same will be true of the NanoLite.
+My quilt never came into direct contact with moisture (e.g. splatter, a dunking), but it retained more moisture than other bags: clients observed it during a mid-day “reset dry,” and it was very evident to me after the trips when I was drying my quilt and their demo bags.

-As a result of it absorbing ambient humidity, the AstraLite was far less warm, performing more like the NanoLite than a dry AstraLite.
+As a result of its poor breathability, the AstraLite’s down was compromised by moisture and became far less warm, performing more like the NanoLite than a dry AstraLite.
 This issue had presented itself slightly on my earlier trips, but in the semi-arid Mountain West it was much less noticeable.

 Sleeping quilts cannot be EN tested.
 And without this apples-to-apples rating, we’re unable to definitively answer the fundamental question when purchasing a sleeping bag or quilt, “What is the most thermally efficient bag with my required price point, dimensions, materials and construction, and company values?

 Products specs can shed some insight, but it requires a deep dive into the details (e.g. loft, fill weight, length and width), none of which are independently verified and/or held to an industry standard.